-KANKAKEE – George Ryan, an ex-Illinois governor and now an ex-convict, says he'd like to re-engage with the cause he left behind when he went to prison in 2007 – campaigning for the end of the death penalty in the U.S.
+KANKAKEE – George Ryan, an ex-Illinois governor and now an ex-convict, said he'd like to re-engage with the cause he left behind when he went to prison in 2007 – campaigning for the end of the death penalty in the U.S.

 "Americans should come to their senses," Ryan said this week, in an hourlong interview with The Associated Press at his kitchen table.